markshames27/vibe-mockup/README.md

 After using this workflow, you'll have:
 1. A validated business model (Lean Canvas)
 2. A clear user journey (User Flow with Mermaid diagram)
+3. Detailed screen specifications (Mockups)
+4. A working clickable prototype (HTML files with Tailwind CSS and Alpine.js)
+5. Screenshots of all screens

-3. Detailed screen specifications (Mockups)These deliverables are ready to:
+These deliverables are ready to:
+- **Test immediately** - Open the prototype in any browser and click through
-- Share with stakeholders for feedback
+- **Share with stakeholders** - Demo the working prototype for feedback
-- Hand off to a development team
+- **Hand off to developers** - Clear specifications and working code reference
+- **Conduct user testing** - Get real feedback on the interactive prototype
-- Use for building a prototype or MVP
+- **Build an MVP** - Use as a foundation for development
-- Guide user testing and iteration
+- **Iterate and improve** - Easy to modify based on feedback

 ## Support